 Does insurance cover inlay and onlay?

-Dental inlays and onlays can be categorized in teeth health issues similar to ordinary dental fillings and other regular dental services.
-This means more reimbursement rate and lower costs.
-The percentages for the regular dental services can reduce your cost by 50 or even 80 percent of the total expenses.
+Dental inlays and onlays can be categorized as teeth health issues similar to ordinary dental fillings and other regular dental services.
+This means a higher reimbursement rate and lower costs.
+The percentages for regular dental services can reduce your cost by 50 or even 80 percent of the total expenses.

 However, some insurance providers may also consider inlays and onlays in other categories like cosmetic dental services.
 In that case, you have to pay all the costs out of the pocket.